Tales from the road

 From the village of Nerín you can take a transfer to the high point of Ciarracils and then walk all the way down to the bottom of the valley, doing a full traverse.
 Along the way you’ll be stopping frequently to admire the many dramatic viewpoints across the valley floor and back up again to the high pastures below the Monte Perdido Summit.
 You’ll pass the Horse Tail and Soaso waterfalls and then enter silent fir and beech forests.

-“In my opinion, this isn’t just one of the best walks in the Pyrenees, but one of the best walks you can do in the whole of Spain!”
+“In my opinion, this isn’t just one of the best hikes in the Pyrenees, but one of the best hikes you can do in the whole of Spain!”

 Suggested trip: Pyrenees Inn to Inn Walking Holiday